rharriso/style-bench/Readme.md

 # Abstract

-There has been some interest in exploring the use of inline styling libraries
+There has been some interest in exploring the use of inline styling libraries such as [Radium](https://github.com/FormidableLabs/radium).
 The purpose of this experiment is to see if there are any performance effects caused by applying styles inline versus applying them via a css file.

+In this experiment we are looking at two possible advantages of inline styling:
+1. Smaller total download size (the additional size of HTMl is offset by the removal of the css file)
+2. Faster total download+render time due to the removal of an additional roundtrip, and time required to parse and resolve css selectors.

 This experiment creates static HTML and CSS files, loads them using selenium webdriver, and measures the render time using [Performance Timing](https://developer.mozilla.org/en-US/docs/Web/API/Performance/timing).

 # Install build and run